-1. All sightings of pests and/or evidence of their existence should be reported in the first instance to the Estates and Facilities Department or the Pest Control Contractors Helpdesk (see Appendix 4 for contact telephone numbers).
+1. All sightings of pests and/or evidence of their existence should be reported in the first instance to the Estates and Facilities Department or the Equans/Amey Helpdesk as needed. (see Appendix 4 for contact telephone numbers).
+An Eclipse should also be raised.